 - Feeling fatigued or in poor health

-These symptoms do not always mean you have kidney cancer and may be caused by other conditions.
+These symptoms do not always mean you have kidney cancer.
 However, it is important to discuss any symptoms with your doctor, since they may signal other health problems.

 A small number of kidney cancer can be passed down from one generation to the next.
 Genetic counseling may be right for you.
 Learn more about the risk to you and your family on our genetic testing page.

 MD Anderson patients have access to clinical trials

 offering promising new treatments that cannot be found anywhere else.